Sylius/Sylius/docs/api/product_options.rst

 .. note::

-    Read more about :doc:`Product Option in the component docs</components/Product/models>`.
+    Read more about :doc:`Product Options in the component docs</components/Product/models>`.

 Getting a Single Product Option
 -------------------------------

-To retrieve the details of the product option you will need to call the ``/api/v1/product-options/code`` endpoint with the ``GET`` method.
+To retrieve the details of a product option you will need to call the ``/api/v1/product-options/code`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^